 - 16.1.
-The school will make it clear to parents and students that they are able to use detention as a sanction, both during and outside of school hours. - 16.2.
+The school uses detentions as a sanction, both during and outside of school hours. - 16.2.
 All teachers (and student-facing support staff such as Learning Support or Cover Supervisor staff) at the school can impose detention on a student, unless the Headteacher decides to withdraw this power from any teacher - 16.3.
-The Headteacher may decide to delegate the power to impose detention to volunteers, such as support staff who assist during educational visits or trips. - 16.4.
-For lower level infringements of the school rules, detentions may be served at lunchtime (with appropriate allowances made to ensure that the student has time to eat.)
-The following indicate the times during which detention can be issued outside of school hours: - 16.5.
-Any school day where the student is not authorised to be absent - 16.6.
-During weekends, except for any weekend preceding or following a half-term - 16.7.
-Any non-teaching day, e.g. INSET days - 16.8.
-Parental consent is not required for detentions and, therefore, the school is able to issue detention as a sanction without first notifying the parents of the student.
-We will make best efforts to contact parents, but some circumstances may require a nonotice detention.
+All teachers applying a detention must speak with the pupil(s) concerned before applying the detention and make all reasonable efforts to contact the parents/carers of the pupils in question. - 16.4.
+The Headteacher may decide to delegate the power to impose detention to volunteers, such as support staff who assist during educational visits or trips. - 16.5.
+For lower level infringements of the school rules, detentions may be completed at lunchtime (with appropriate allowances made to ensure that the student has time to eat.)
+The following indicate the times during which detention can be issued outside of school hours: - 16.6.
+Any school day where the student is not authorised to be absent - 16.7.
+During weekends, except for any weekend preceding or following a half-term - 16.8.
+Any non-teaching day, e.g. INSET days

 - 16.9.
-When issuing detentions, members of staff will ensure that they do so reasonably within the given circumstances, and that they consider any additional needs of the student - 16.10.
-If the detention is during lunchtime, 15 minutes will be allocated to allow the student time to eat, drink and use the toilet. - 16.11.
+Parental consent is not required for detentions and, therefore, the school is able to issue detention as a sanction without first notifying the parents of the student.
+We will make best efforts to contact parents, but some circumstances may require a nonotice detention. - 16.10.
+When issuing detentions, members of staff will ensure that they do so reasonably within the given circumstances, and that they consider any additional needs of the student - 16.11.
+If the detention is during lunchtime, 15 minutes will be allocated to allow the student time to eat, drink and use the toilet. - 16.12.
 When issuing detentions which are set to be outside of school hours, the member of staff doing so will consider - Whether the detention is likely to put the student at risk. - Whether the student has identified caring responsibilities which would make the detention unreasonable. - Whether the parents ought to be informed of the detention, e.g. it may not be necessary to do so if the detention is for a short period after school and the student is able to return home safely. - Whether suitable transport arrangements are in place between the parents and the student.
 NB.
 It does not matter whether these transport arrangements are inconvenient to the parents.